Flèche bas

 Front row: Lyne Tastet-Yonké, Director of Operations, Blaise Mistler, Director of Institutional Relations, Cécile Rap-Veber, Managing Director, Julien Dumon, Director of Development, Phono and Digital, Fabienne Gestin, Director of Human Resources, David El Sayegh, Deputy Managing Director

-Back row: Céline Stierlé, Director of Communication, Engagement and Public Relations, François Besson, Director of Cultural Action, Florence Graveline, Director of Transformation, Audit and Compliance, Didier Antoine, Director of Audiovisual and Private Copying, Paul Cohen-Scali, Director of Information Systems, Caroline Bonin, Legal Director, Thibaud Fouet, Director of Members, Stéphane Vasseur, Director of the Network, Angela Alves, Director of Social Protection and Training, Caroline Champarnaud, Director of International Affairs, Emmanuel Sadacca, Financial Director.
+Back row: Céline Stierlé, Director of Communication, Engagement and Public Relations, François Besson, Director of Cultural Activity, Florence Graveline, Director of Transformation, Audit and Compliance, Didier Antoine, Director of Audiovisual and Private Copying, Paul Cohen-Scali, Director of Information Systems, Caroline Bonin, Legal Director, Thibaud Fouet, Director of Members, Stéphane Vasseur, Director of the Network, Angela Alves, Director of Social Protection and Training, Caroline Champarnaud, Director of International Affairs, Emmanuel Sadacca, Financial Director.

 Louis Hallonet replaced François Besson as Director of Cultural Affairs on Jan 15, 2025.